Apprentice Spotlight: Amy

 Summary

-Meet Suria, a Maintenance and Operations Engineering Technician Apprentice who’s building her career through hands-on learning and the guidance of skilled technicians at EDF’s Heysham 2 power st
+Meet Suria, an Engineering Maintenance Technician Apprentice who’s building her career through hands-on learning and the guidance of skilled technicians at EDF’s Heysham 2 power station.

 Teaser